How We Are Judged by Our Appearance

 In one study, led by the political scientist Shawn W. Rosenberg of the University of California, Irvine, 140 volunteers were told that they were participating in a study of voting in which they would scrutinize candidates for Congress in three nearby districts.
 For each of the three races, the volunteers were shown two fliers presenting information about the candidates, including their party affiliations and their stances on several issues.
 Each flier also included a photo of the candidate.

 In reality, the fliers had been concocted for the experiment.
 The photos were not of actual candidates but of models (all white males dressed in a coat and tie) whose visages, in a prior survey with different volunteers, had been given either high or low marks with regard to perceived qualities like integrity, competence, and leadership ability.

 For each of the three races, the researchers arranged for half the subjects to see a flier in which the candidate with the more favorable appearance was pictured as the liberal Democrat, while the other half saw him pictured as the conservative Republican.
 That way, regardless of the split in party preference among the participants, the two candidates should receive about an equal number of votes if looks didn’t matter.
 Instead, the voting split about 60-40, with the majority favoring the candidate with the better visage.

-The idea that appearance might be so influential is remarkable in light of the billions of dollars spent each election year to advertise candidates’ records, views and personal qualities.
-But what is really eye-opening is the idea similar hidden influences may exert a similar significant effect on all the other people choices we make in every day life.
+The idea that appearance might be so influential is remarkable in light of the billions of dollars spent each election year to advertise candidates’ records, views, and personal qualities.
+But what's really eye-opening is the idea that similar hidden influences may exert a similar significant effect on all the other choices we make in everyday life.